Geospatial Surveying

 Digby Milnes MCInstCES FBCartS FRGS - Company director

-I formed Red Kite Geomatics in 2022, after selling a successful utility survey company that I formed and ran for over 20 years.
+I formed Red Kite Geomatics in 2022, after selling a successful geospatial and utility survey company that I formed and ran for over 20 years.

 The sale of my former company and setting up of Red Kite Geomatics, was geared around a relocation to Mid-West Wales and re-adjusting the work / life balance!

-My passion for investigative utilities mapping & geospatial surveying, combined with the knowledge, experience and technical expertise gained from a career spanning 30+ years, enables me to take a genuine pride in producing surveys of the highest quality.
+My passion for investigative utilities mapping & geospatial surveying, combined with the knowledge, experience and technical expertise gained from a career spanning 30+ years, enables me to take a genuine pride and satisfaction in producing high quality surveys.

 Topographic / Land Surveys